 Hospitals and care homes across the country celebrated International Nurses Day on 12th May but it is not just practicing nurses who joined in, but former nurses, too.

-Gibraltar Nursing Home in Monmouth are delighted to have a retired SRN nurse living with them.
+Our Monmouth Nursing Home, Gibraltar is delighted to have a retired SRN nurse living with them.
 Barbara Jones (nee Morgan) is 86-years-old and started her training to be a nurse in 1951 when she was just eighteen.
 She worked at the Royal Gwent hospital in 1952 before becoming a district nurse in the early 1960s, based at the Caer Mawr Road Surgery in Caldicot.

 She was a nurse for 40 years until illness meant she had to retire in 1989.
 Her daughter, Ruth Bishop, said she was much loved by her colleagues and patients, many of whom still fondly remember her.